CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/ms-spl-implement-ci-cd-hol2-ex-1.md

 You will be able to complete the following tasks:

 - Task 1: Enabling Code scanning and CodeQL alerts
 - Task 2: Repository security advisories
+- Task 3: Using Dependabot
+- Task 4: Explore Secret Scanning (READ-ONLY)

 ### Task 1: Enabling Code scanning and CodeQL alerts